envygeo/arcplus/SysAdmin/deployment/uninstall-ALL-ArcGIS-products.md

 Does not work for programs like ArcPad which don't use msi to install in the first place.

 ## Install
-1. Download [uninstall-ALL-ArcGIS-products.bat](https://github.com/maphew/arcplus/blob/master/SysAdmin/uninstall-ALL-ArcGIS-products.bat) and save somewhere handy.
+1. Download [uninstall-ALL-ArcGIS-products.bat](https://github.com/envygeo/arcplus/blob/master/SysAdmin/deployment/uninstall-ALL-ArcGIS-products.bat) and save somewhere handy.
-2. Ditto for save the [product list](https://github.com/maphew/arcplus/blob/master/SysAdmin/product-codes.txt) *(last updated 2015-Jun-22)*, or make your own.
+2. Ditto for save the [product list](https://github.com/envygeo/arcplus/tree/master/SysAdmin/deployment/product-codes) or make your own.

 ## Usage